Close Menu

 Why This Pattern Works in Chatham, NJ Homes

-Entryways and powder rooms are the most common application in the area.
+Entryways and powder rooms are the most common applications in the area.
 Both spaces are high-visibility but relatively small.
 A woven marble floor creates a refined first impression without overwhelming the room.
 In powder rooms, it adds texture and character to what is often the most overlooked space in a house.

 Best Rooms for Basket Weave Marble Installation